-Law Firms Paul Weiss, Freshfields Bruckhaus Deringer, Sidley Austin, Debevoise %26 Plimpton, Cravath Swaine %26 Moore, Kirkland %26 Ellis.
+Law Firms Paul Weiss, Freshfields Bruckhaus Deringer, Sidley Austin, Debevoise & Plimpton, Cravath Swaine & Moore, Kirkland & Ellis.
 Only a few elite New York firms maintain a strict wage structure, according to the Bloomberg Act.
-Other firms that have used a locking system include Cravath Swaine %26 Moore, Cleary Gottlieb Steen %26 Hamilton and Debevoise %26 Plimpton.
-Typically, those companies were the most profitable, allowing for high compensation The Cravath change leaves only one or two large companies with what is known as a purely synchronized compensation model, which rewards partners based on the number of years they have worked, regardless of the number of businesses that incorporate the company.
+Other firms that have used a locking system include Cravath Swaine & Moore, Cleary Gottlieb Steen & Hamilton and Debevoise & Plimpton.
+Those companies were generally the most profitable, allowing for high compensation Above the Law said Cravath “doesn't seem to be introducing an anarchic 'eat what you kill' model.